buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

-   through HTTP at a URL of ``http://svn.example.com/repos``, and you wanted to check out the ``trunk/calc`` sub-tree, you would use ``svnurl="http://svn.example.com/repos/trunk/calc"`` as an argument to your :class:`SVN` step.
+   through HTTP at a URL of ``http://svn.example.com/repos``, and you wanted to check out the ``trunk/calc`` sub-tree, you would use ``svnurl="http://svn.example.com/repos/trunk/calc"`` as an argument to your :bb:step:`SVN` step.

-The ``svnurl`` argument can be considered as a universal means to create the :class:`SVN` step as it ignores the branch information in the :class:`SourceStamp`.
+The ``svnurl`` argument can be considered as a universal means to create the :bb:step:`SVN` step as it ignores the branch information in the :class:`SourceStamp`.

-Alternatively, if you are building from multiple branches, then you should preferentially create the :class:`SVN` step with the ``baseURL`` and ``defaultBranch`` arguments instead:
+Alternatively, if you are building from multiple branches, then you should preferentially create the :bb:step:`SVN` step with the ``baseURL`` and ``defaultBranch`` arguments instead:

 ``baseURL``